The purposes of the society are:

 - to hold, as the opportunity presents itself, the World Championships in NZ so as to promote NZ to the world fly fishing community as a destination for excellent fly fishing.

-The NZ Sport Fly Fishing Regional Championships will be held throughout the regions from October to March.
-The New Zealand Championships will be in March with finalists competing for places in the world or Oceania Team.
+The NZ Sport Fly Fishing Regional Championships will be held throughout the regions throughout the year.
+The New Zealand Championships will be in March / April with finalists competing for places in the Worlds, Commonwealths and Oceania Teams.

 Sports Fly Fishing New Zealand Incorporated (SFFNZ) was founded in 1986 by a small group of enthusiastic, sports anglers after they were invited to send a team to represent New Zealand at the World Fly Fishing Championships.